KeithGalli/auto-publish-youtube-video/README.md

 Follow along with my [Schedule & Automatically Run Python Code](https://youtu.be/aqnJvXOIr6g) tutorial to learn the basic on creating a Lambda Function.

+It will also be beneficial to play around with boto3 library in Lambda a bit before attempting to upload this code to your function.

 Install the YouTube API Libraries locally by running the following command in your project folder:

 ``` pip install -r requirements.txt -t ./resources ```